gguynn/applicant-senior-front-end-engineer-master/README.md

 1. Create a SQL database.
 Mine is called: `eats`
 1. Run: `cp src/wp-config.php dist/public/wp-config.php`
 1. Update the database name and credentials in: `dist/public/wp-config.php`
-1. Import the SQL file into your database: `src/eats_2020-08-06.sql`
+1. Import this SQL file into your database: `src/eats_2020-08-06.sql`

 ### 4. Login to WordPress